The HobbitHouse Ilustrated Glossary of Woodworking terms

 DIY --- Do It Yyourself.
 Describes homeowner / hobbyist activities, tools, and work areas, as opposed to those of professionals, even through the two are sometimes similar or even identical.

 dog leg --- [also dogleg] A term used to describe any bend that is at least somewhat similar to the shape of the bend in a dog's leg.
+The word "cranked" is also used to mean dogleg.
 In woodworking it is used when referring to the shape of some tools and furniture legs.
 Beyond tools it is used in referring to a huge number of items including golf courses.
-See, for example, cabriole leg and cranked chisel.
+See, for example, cabriole leg, cranked chisel, and cranked hinge.
 Examples of the shape:

 dog leg chisel --- synonymous with cranked chisel